MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 # Young World 1, Unit 5: Around the Clock
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

+This unit covers time zones, school days around the world, and events that happen throughout the day.
+Here are some suggestions for Native English speakers to delve deeper into this theme:

 ## The 13 Clocks, by James Thurber

 <img src="https://imgur.com/Z6h3leZ.png" width="25%"  />